project-chip/connectedhomeip/src/test_driver/mbed/integration_tests/README.md

 Python CHIP Controller and RPC console are required for the correct run integration tests.
 Build and install them inside the development environment.

-For buiding and installing Python CHIP Controller please visit [Python CHIP Controller](../../../../docs/guides/python_chip_controller_building.md)
+For building and installing Python CHIP Controller please visit [Python CHIP Controller](../../../../docs/guides/python_chip_controller_building.md)

-For buiding and installing RPC console please visit [CHIP RPC CONSOLE](../../../../examples/common/pigweed/rpc_console/README.md)
+For building and installing RPC console please visit [CHIP RPC CONSOLE](../../../../examples/common/pigweed/rpc_console/README.md)

 ## Setup WiFi access point

-The way of runing the WiFi access point depends on the platform on which the tests are run.
+The way of running the WiFi access point depends on the platform on which the tests are run.
 Choose the best one.
 Just remember the network credentials ssid and password.